 Susan E. Stevenson, M.Ed.

-Susan E. Stevenson, M.Ed., is the executive director of FRIENDS WAY, an affiliate of Gateway Healthcare and Lifespan, Inc., where she is responsible for providing leadership for programs and administrative operations.
+Susan E. Stevenson, M.Ed., is the executive director of FRIENDS WAY, an affiliate of Gateway Healthcare and Brown University Health, where she is responsible for providing leadership for programs and administrative operations.

 Stevenson has served on numerous boards of community organizations and is active on state committees for policies affecting systems of care and children’s well-being.
 She has taught courses and conducted workshops on early childhood, special needs populations, behavior analysis and positive behavior supports, and specialized treatment strategies.
 Stevenson has presented widely, written and directed numerous grants, and several professional publications.